 In practical terms, a woman can now create a personalised digital fingerprint of her menstrual cycle hormone network from just two finger prick capillary blood samples taken during a cycle.
 Together with her personalised hormone health report, she can empower herself with insights into her hormone health in order to make informed decisions to optimise physical and mental health.

 Furthermore, as with any medical measurement, the true value lies in monitoring trends over time.
-So, repeating Female Hormone MappingTM will give personal feedback on whether the advised lifestyle behavioural changes have helped with wellbeing and female hormone network function.
 This monitoring process directs further informed decisions about next steps for lifestyle modification, or discussion about medication where clinically indicated.

 Answering the questions about personal female hormone health